Leandro-GomesSilva/JavaScript-Public-API-Requests/README.md

-# JavaScript-Public-API-Requests
+# JavaScript - Public API Requests
- My 5th project on the Full Stack JavaScript Techdegree: Public API Requests.
-This app makes AJAX requests to a public API and handles asynchronous data.
+ The 5th project on the Full Stack JavaScript Techdegree.
+This application makes AJAX requests to a public API and handles asynchronous data.
+The application grabs information about 12 fictional employees as a JSON object from the API and builds an employee directory with it.
+The application displays the employees in a grid as well as in a detailed modal window with toogle buttons and is also equiped with a search functionality.

-The program uses the Fetch API to send a AJAX request to the Random User Generator API (https://randomuser.me/) and grab information for 12 random people.
-The program handles the response and create HTML elements with the retrieved information.
-The program then appends elements to the page and adds functionality to four buttons (search, close, previous and next).
+ Main technologies: JavaScript
+ Auxiliary technologies: HTML, CSS
+ Complexity level: Intermediate
+ Concepts: AJAX, Fetch API, Public APIs, JSON, Regex, DOM manipulation, Event listeners, CSS animations, HTML elements

 For Exceeding Expectations: